Gamification

 Social interaction

 For many, modern life is dominated by social media: we keep up with friends and family on Facebook, we get our news from Twitter, we network on LinkedIn.
 Online social interaction has so dominated our lives that business apps now adopt many of the software tropes of social media including likes, activity feeds, and instant messaging.
-Each of these pressure software vendors to make interactions on business software like CRMs and ERPs more like the commercial apps we use every day.
+Each of these pressure software vendors to make interactions on business software like CRMs and ERPs more like the commercial social media apps we use every day.

 AI

-- It helps reduce some of the manual (and boring) work previously done by humans
+• It helps reduce some of the manual (and boring) work previously done by humans

-- It brings together large data sets for fast analysis.
+• It brings together large data sets for fast analysis.
 The same data analysis would cost employees many thousands of hours and companies thousands of dollars

-- The algorithms and software that run AI are more common and less expensive to deploy than ever, giving more companies access to their benefits
+• The algorithms and software that run AI are more common and less expensive to deploy than ever, giving more companies access to their benefits

 Companies can now collect massive amounts of data from customers about app usage, product interests, movements around the internet, and where they do their shopping.
 All of this data can be used to better personalize marketing and sales pitches directly to the individual.
-Personalized pitches are useful in consumer gamification apps as they increase customer engagement with the app and bolster consumer loyalty.
+Personalized pitches are useful in a consumer gamification app as they increase customer engagement with the app and bolster consumer loyalty.

 Business-facing gamified apps can use AI to better understand employee workflows, collect and use data about which types of contests or engagements individual employees respond well to, and gather feedback via chatbots.
-These tools can provide recommendations for employe behavior through statistical analysis.
-Gamified business tools that use AI can also connect with employee engagement and performance management software to help companies improve their culture and increase sales numbers.
+These tools can provide recommendations for employee behavior through statistical analysis.
+Gamified business tools that use AI can also connect with employee engagement and performance managing software to help companies improve their culture and increase sales numbers.

 Gamified healthcare